Pigius/awesome-amazon-verified-permissions-and-cedar/README.md

 The repository is organized into specific sections for ease of navigation:

 - `cloudformation/`: AWS CloudFormation templates for AVP.
+Read readme over there.
 - `terraform/`: Terraform examples for AVP.
+Read readme over there.

 ## Official Resources